virtualdataset/metagen-docs/docsrc/content/concepts/function_graphs.md

 From this function graph template, we have two distinct paths -- two different composed functions to be created.
-If we traverse each path from the coordinate, we see two *composed function template*s.
+If we traverse each path from the coordinate, we see two *composed function templates*.
 They are, in pseudo-code form:

 - `long->U->long->F->String`
 - `long->U->long->L->String`

-When decomposed further, these composed function templates yeild a more specific function template for each function in the flow which must be individually assignable from the available functions in the runtime.
+When decomposed further, these composed function templates yield a more specific function template for each function in the flow which must be individually assignable from the available functions in the runtime.